xDEFCONx/ProjectEconomy/README.md

 - **ProjectE** - The backbone of the modpack, as it's used for the economy.
 Many items and general gameplay features have been stripped for balancing.
 - **Refined Storage** - Storage system.
 RF is no longer required, and powered blocks are replaced with their creative counterparts.
+- **EMC Interface** - Allows Refined Storage to interact with your ProjectE player EMC.
-- **Created Wireless Transmitter** - RS expansion for a wireless access point that's universally/dimensionally accessible.
+- **Creative Wireless Transmitter** - RS expansion for a wireless access point that's universally/dimensionally accessible.
 - **Waystones** - Teleportation networks, with experience consumption disabled.
 - **Advanced Netherite** - Upgraded netherite tools with perks, for tool progression.
 - **Unbreakable** - All durability is disabled.